 9. Breathing disorders

 Individuals who have various forms of respiratory disease or are in respiratory failure can suffer from dizziness due to the lack of appropriate oxygen distribution throughout the body.
 However in some cases it can simply be related to hyperventilation which in turn is commonly related to certain psychological disorders.

 Blood work, oxygen saturation tests, pulmonary function tests are commonly used to help diagnose dizziness related to a breathing disorder.

-Covid-19 has now been added to the list of conditions that can result in dizziness due to it’s effect on lung function and on the balance system in our heads.
+Post Covid-19 Syndrome (Long Covid or Long Haulers) has now been added to the list of conditions that can result in dizziness due to it’s effect on lung function and on the balance system in our heads.
 Click here to learn more about the breathing exercises you need to recover from this condition.

 10. Vestibular dysfunction